 Please try the following: Make sure that the Web site address displayed in the address bar of your browser is spelled and formatted correctly.
 If you reached this page by clicking a link, contact the Web site administrator to alert them that the link is incorrectly formatted.
 Click the Back button to try another link.
 Historical Oil Prices Table.
 The first table shows the Annual Average Crude Oil Price from 1946 to the present.

 Prices are adjusted for Inflation to January 2014 prices using the Consumer Price Index (CPI-U) as presented by the Bureau of Labor Statistics.
 Note: Since these are ANNUAL Average prices they will not show the absolute peak price and will differ slightly from the Monthly Averages in our Oil Price Data in Chart Form.
 Also note that although the monthly Oil prices peaked in December 1979 the annual peak didn't occur until 1980 since the average of all the monthly prices was higher in 1980.
 Inflation adjusted oil prices reached an all-time low in 1998 (lower than the price in 1946)!
 And then just ten years later Oil prices were at the all time high for crude oil (above the 1979-1980 prices) in real inflation adjusted terms (although not quite on an annual basis).
 History and Analysis -Crude Oil Prices.
 OPEC has seldom been effective at controlling prices.

 Often described as a cartel, OPEC does not fully satisfy the definition.
 One of the primary requirements of a cartel is a mechanism to enforce member quotas.
 An elderly Texas oil man posed a rhetorical question: What is the difference between OPEC and the Texas Railroad Commission?
 His answer: OPEC doesn't have any Texas Rangers!
 The Texas Railroad Commission could control prices because the state could enforce cutbacks on producers.
+With enough spare capacity to be able to increase production sufficiently to offset the impact of lower prices on its own revenue, Saudi Arabia could enforce discipline by threatening to increase production enough to crash prices.
+During the 1979-1980 period of rapidly increasing prices, Saudi Arabia's oil minister Ahmed Yamani repeatedly warned other members of OPEC that high prices would lead to a reduction in demand.

 HISTORY OF CRUDE OIL PRICES.
 Crude Oil Price Chart from 1977 to 2003 Monthly Price Chart 1998-July 2013 History & Analysis of Crude Oil Prices from WTRG Economics Year, Month, Monthly Average, and Yearly Average Data from Plains All-American Prior to February 26th, 2009, the posted price for CountryMark, Plains and Bi-Petro was identical. *From February through June the posted price was not the same for all three crude purchasers in the Illinois Basin.